Description of Program

 |Sept.
 18||Nov.
 10|

-The purpose of this activity is to enable the learner to successfully implement current therapeutic guidelines and best practices to a patient requiring wound care.
+The learning outcome of this activity is to enable the learner to successfully implement current therapeutic guidelines and best practices to a patient requiring wound care.

 At the conclusion of this program participants will be able to: